dvrzan/dvrzan.github.io/Content/posts/2022/11/network-connection-alert-swiftui.md

 }
 ```

-Then you call it anywhere in your app.
+Then you can call it anywhere in your app.

 ## Update UI